Home ยป Italian Pasta Recipes ยป Egg Tagliatelle

 Be sure to partially dry the pasta before cutting by hand with a sharp knife or passing through the cutting attachment on the pasta machine as you can see in the photo above.
 Dry the pasta on a lightly floured tablecloth and turn over to help drying.
 It will take around 15-20 minutes.
 However, that time will depend on how dry or humid your environment is.

-You can be enjoying fresh tagliatelle made with your own hands today!
+You can be enjoying fresh egg tagliatelle made with your own hands today!
 It’s really not hard and is so delicious you will be wanting to make it again and again.
-You may even want to try some more adventurous recipes like tonnarelli or colored pasta.
+You may even want to try some more adventurous recipes like tonnarelli or Busiate.

 MORE RECIPES LIKE THIS